 Meanwhile, Ram V, currently making a name on DC's Catwoman, has built his reputation on stories that show a slice of life through a lens of philosophical sci-fi and horror.
 And of course, penciler Bryan Hitch is known for his epic, widescreen pages that set a cinematic tone for the stories he draws.

-Ewing, Ram V, and Hitch's Venom kicks off in August 14's FCBD 2021: Spider-Man/Venom special, followed by a new Venom #1 later this year.
+Ewing, Ram V, and Hitch's Venom kicked off in August 14's FCBD 2021: Spider-Man/Venom special, and will be followed by a new Venom #1 on October 27.

 Could there be a better moment to look back at the best Venom hosts of all time?